Andrea-Papaleo/SpiedieDocs/docs/docs/conda_singularity_modules.md

 ### <a name="avail_app_solutions"></a> Solution available on Spiedie

-Spiedie provides different approaches to load third pirty programs and libraries.
+Spiedie provides different approaches to load third party programs and libraries.

 We have a choice between using
 - [Modules](spiedie_modules.html)